 The undergraduate curriculum balances specialized hospitality leadership courses with a strong business core as well as the university's liberal arts requirements.
-School officials have worked closely with industry experts to enhance the core requirements offered by the school, and have created an innovative curriculum that builds on the business foundation of the college with a focus toward producing the hospitality leaders of tomorrow.
+School of Hospitality Leadership faculty and staff have worked closely with industry experts to enhance the core requirements offered by the school, and they have created an innovative curriculum that builds on the business foundation of the college with a focus toward producing the hospitality leaders of tomorrow.

 Hospitality Revenue Management Minor

 Hospitality Leadership Major Core Curriculum